rust-lang/book/nostarch/chapter17.md

 ### Objects Contain Data and Behavior

-The book *Design Patterns: Elements of Reusable Object-Oriented Software* by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (Addison-Wesley Professional, 1994), colloquially referred to as *The Gang of Four* book, is a catalog of object-oriented design patterns.
-It defines OOP this way:
+The book *Design Patterns: Elements of Reusable Object-Oriented Software* by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (Addison-Wesley, 1994), colloquially referred to as *The Gang of Four* book, is a catalog of object-oriented design patterns.
+It defines OOP in this way:

-> Object-oriented programs are made up of objects.
-An *object* packages both
-> data and the procedures that operate on that data.
-The procedures are
-> typically called *methods* or *operations*.
+Object-oriented programs are made up of objects.
+An *object* packages both data and the procedures that operate on that data.
+The procedures are typically called *methods* or *operations*.

-Using this definition, Rust is object-oriented: structs and enums have data, and `impl` blocks provide methods on structs and enums.
+Using this definition, Rust is object oriented: structs and enums have data, and `impl` blocks provide methods on structs and enums.
 Even though structs and enums with methods aren’t *called* objects, they provide the same functionality, according to the Gang of Four’s definition of objects.

-### Encapsulation that Hides Implementation Details
+### Encapsulation That Hides Implementation Details

 Another aspect commonly associated with OOP is the idea of *encapsulation*, which means that the implementation details of an object aren’t accessible to